-Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Flipkart, Hike, Morgan Stanley
+Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Morgan Stanley.

 Key takeaway:

-Given an array of n integers and a value targetSum, write a program to determine whether there is a pair of elements in the array that sum exactly to targetSum.
-In other words, we need to determine whether two elements exist in the array whose sum is equal to targetSum.
+Given an array of n integers and a value targetSum, write a program to check whether there is a pair of elements in the array whose sum is equal to targetSum.
+If yes, return true; otherwise, return false.

 Input: X[] = [-5, 1, -40, 20, 6, 8, 7], targetSum = 15, Output: true